Statewide Assessments

 The assessment results provide a window into equitable opportunities for students across the state to demonstrate:

-• Learning of the Minnesota Academic Standards (MCA and MTAS).
+• Learning of the Minnesota Academic Standards (MCA and MTAS/Alt MCA).

-• Progress towards meeting the WIDA English Language Development Standards (ACCESS and Alternate ACCESS).
+• Progress towards proficiency of WIDA English Language Development Standards (WIDA ACCESS and WIDA Alternate ACCESS).

-MCA and MTAS results represent a snapshot of student learning of grade-level content standards.
+MCA and MTAS/Alt MCA results represent a snapshot of student learning of grade-level content standards.

-The results represent a valid measurement of the extent students have mastered the academic standards at the time they test.
+The results represent a valid measurement of student learning of the academic standards at the time they test.
 However, these results alone do not illustrate the whole picture of what a student has learned that school year.

 Statewide assessment results should be used with additional evidence of student learning.